hphelion/documentation/devplatform/preview/windows_tools_guide.md

 <span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Deveoper Preview</span>

-Helion Development Platform (HDP) 1.2 adds tooling support for deploying Windows images and .NET Framework HTTP-based applications.
+Helion Development Platform 1.2 adds tooling support for deploying Windows images and .NET Framework HTTP-based applications.
 This document describes how to install and use these tools.